Introduction

 Added Oracle SQL Developer Web

-Developers of Oracle REST Data Services (ORDS) has introduced a new web based hosted environment where users can remotely perform different operations on Oracle database.
+Developers of Oracle REST Data Services (ORDS) has introduced a new web-based hosted environment where users can remotely perform different operations on the Oracle database.

-Basically we are allowed to remotely execute our SQL queries, get an overview of analytics reports using Performance Hub, view database activity log or history and even create or modify a complete database.
+Basically, we are allowed to remotely execute our SQL queries, get an overview of analytics reports using Performance Hub, view database activity logs or history, and even create or modify a complete database.

 /code>true